Azhar14/Azhar14/README.md

 - 👋 Hi, I’m @Azhar14
-- 👀 I’m interested in robotic engineer and Internet of Things enthusias.
+- 👀 I’m interested in Internet of Things, 3D Printing, and robotics enthusias.
 - 🌱 I’m currently learning artificial intelligence.
 - 💞️ I’m looking to collaborate on IoT Project.
-- 📫 How to reach me, you can send email to azharr140401@gmail.com
+- 📫 How to reach me, you can see my project on tiktok (zhar140401) or website (www.mantapin.com)

 <!---
 Azhar14/Azhar14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.